chubby362002/hello-test/README.md

 # hello-test
-I am here to lurn about crypto mining.
+I am here to learn about crypto mining.